-What are some of the Applicable Laws Pertaining to Governmental Use of Voluntary Consensus Standards?
+What are some of the applicable laws pertaining to governmental use of voluntary consensus standards?

-Administrative Procedures Act ("APA") (establishing the rule-making and adjudicative proceedings of federal administrative agencies);
+Administrative Procedures Act (APA), establishing the rule-making and adjudicative proceedings of federal administrative agencies.

-Trade Agreements Act of 1979 ("TAA") (prohibiting federal agencies from engaging in any standards-related activity that creates unnecessary obstacles to trade and requires federal agencies to take into consideration international standards);
+Trade Agreements Act of 1979 (TAA), prohibiting federal agencies from engaging in any standards-related activity that creates unnecessary obstacles to trade and requires federal agencies to take into consideration international standards.

-National Technology Transfer and Advancement Act ("NTTAA") (directing federal agencies to use, when practical and not otherwise prohibited by law, standards developed by voluntary consensus standards bodies to achieve public policy and procurement objectives and charging NIST with coordinating the standards needs of U.S. federal agencies to achieve greater reliance on voluntary consensus standards);
+National Technology Transfer and Advancement Act (NTTAA), directing federal agencies to use, when practical and not otherwise prohibited by law, standards developed by voluntary consensus standards bodies to achieve public policy and procurement objectives and charging the National Institute of Standards and Technology (NIST) with coordinating the standards needs of U.S. federal agencies to achieve greater reliance on voluntary consensus standards.

-Office of Management and Budget ("OMB") Circular A-119 (providing support for the implementation of the NTTAA and setting forth policies on federal use and participation in the development of voluntary consensus standards).
-(Section 6.j states: How should my agency reference voluntary consensus standards?
+Office of Management and Budget (OMB) Circular A-119, providing support for the implementation of the NTTAA and setting forth policies on federal use and participation in the development of voluntary consensus standards (Section 6.j states: How should my agency reference voluntary consensus standards?
 Your agency should reference voluntary consensus standards, along with sources of availability, in appropriate publications, regulatory orders, and related internal documents.
 In regulations, the reference must include the date of issuance.
 For all other uses, your agency must determine the most appropriate form of reference, which may exclude the date of issuance as long as users are elsewhere directed to the latest issue.
-If a voluntary standard is used and published in an agency document, your agency must observe and protect the rights of the copyright holder and any other similar obligations.);
+If a voluntary standard is used and published in an agency document, your agency must observe and protect the rights of the copyright holder and any other similar obligations).

-Consumer Product Safety Improvement Act (directing the CPSC to rely on Voluntary Consensus consumer product safety standards rather than its own standards);
+Consumer Product Safety Improvement Act, directing the Consumer Product Safety Commission (CPSC) to rely on voluntary consensus consumer product safety standards rather than its own standards.

-See, NIST Report on the Use of Voluntary Standards in Support of Regulation in the United States, October 2009.
+See also, NIST Report on the Use of Voluntary Standards in Support of Regulation in the United States, October 2009.